DoubleCouponDay/Chunkus/README.md

     @Chunkus !params 1 20 256

-You should receive a confirmation message telling you what you set the parameters to.

 - [chunk size]

 Chunk size is amount of width and height in the algorithm's smallest image unit.
 An image is broken up into chunks, where a higher number improves speed while reducing quality (and losing information).